The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/6-handling-forms.md

 ### Challenge: Todo List with Form

-Build a todo list application where users can add and remove todos.
+In the `3-todo-list-challenge` directory, build a todo list application where users can add and remove todos.

 **HTML (provided):**
 ```html